DomoApps/domo-phoenix/README.md

 chart.update(newData);
 ```

-You may also **optionally** provide an array of hex code strings to specify a new color palette.
-This will override the existing color palette for the chart, and all future updates will continue to use this new color palette.
+You may also **optionally** provide the options object to the update method.
+In this object you can pass an array of colors for a new color palette, as well as a map of chart property overrides, like so:

 ```javascript
 // Get new data